alan-turing-institute/ARC-TIGERS/scripts/evaluation/README.md

 # `eval_sampling.py`

-This script analyzes and visualizes the results of active learning or random sampling experiments.
+This script analyzes and visualizes the results of Active Testing or random sampling experiments.
 It uses the `get_metric_stats` function from utils.py to compute statistics (mean, std, quantiles, etc.) for evaluation metrics (accuracy, loss, etc.) as a function of the number of labeled samples.
 It also generates plots comparing the performance of sampled subsets to the full dataset.

 ## Arguments: